 Brown trout will turn their focus to spawning in May and June and there are opportunities to target these fish as they become aggressive.

-Although all spawning streams are closed for fishing in May, brown trout can be targeted in lakes near in-flowing river and stream mouths as they prepare to enter the streams.
+Although all spawning streams are closed for fishing in May, trout can be targeted in lakes near inflowing river and stream mouths as they prepare to enter the streams.

-If the lake is shallow near stream mouths and the water's clear, try night fishing as the fish will move in near shore under the cover of darkness.
+If the lake is shallow in the vicinity of stream mouths and the water is clear, try fishing at night as the fish move in near shore under the cover of darkness.

 Rainbow trout don’t spawn for a month or two yet so target these in lakes as per usual in May.

 A fish finder on your boat may prove valuable for fishing the deeper water.
 Try trolling drop offs and river mouth deltas.

 In shallow areas a lead line may be too weighty for trolling, so an alternative is to use a standard spinning rod with a small sinker about 1.5 metres in front of a Parsons Glory or Mrs Simpson flies.